Elevation Design

 2.4 Hold Reference: Pipe Start or Pipe End

-Holds the pipe start or pipe end as the elevation reference, the user can alternativally modify the slope holding the same pipe start or end reference:
+Holds the pipe start or pipe end as the elevation reference, or the user can modify the slope holding the same pipe start or end reference:

 - Pipe Start.
 References the starting point elevation of the pipe